sarahrmoeller/MorphLrngWIntermediate/README.md

 Moeller, S.; Kazeminejad, G.; Cowell, A; Hulden, M. (2018).
 A Neural Morphological Analyzer for Arapaho Verbs Learned from a Finite State Transducer.
 In Proceedings of the Workshop on Computational Modeling of Polysynthetic Languages. http://aclweb.org/anthology/W18-4802

 # Python Code

-Code in .ipynb is not clean, has useless fucntions, and the most important function is buggy.
+Code in .ipynb is not clean, has useless fucntions, and the key function processdump() is buggy.
 I have not had time to clean it up.

 Bug only shows up occassionally, just run it again.